-Perkins funding of CTE Programs at PCC depends on their belonging to an identified Program of Study (POS).
-There are a few key elements that are required of Programs of Study beyond what is required of state-approved post-secondary CTE programs, including
+Perkins funding of Career Technical Education (CTE) programs at PCC depends on their belonging to an identified Program of Study (POS).
+There are a few key elements required of Programs of Study beyond what is required of state-approved post-secondary CTE programs, including:

 - Alignment and/or articulation with one or more secondary CTE programs (requiring collaboration between high school and college faculty).

 - Annual reporting of student attainment of technical skills as one of several performance indicators.